+Just as is true with minimum-wage hikes, these changes would raise labor costs and reduce some demand for lower-wage workers.
+But the net benefits for workers and the economy would be ample.
 There is little evidence to suggest that millions of jobs would be lost if the federal government simply raised labor standards to the level of some U.S. states and almost all competing high-income economies.
-Australia, Canada, and most western European countries have stricter labor regulations and more generous health insurance and pension programs-and have prime-age labor-force participation rates that are comparable to or higher than that of the United States.
-Female labor force participation has declined in the U.S. while rising significantly in Japan and much of Europe (See Figure 9) - those improvements came by investing in child and elder care, and enforcing equal labor laws, all (again) while opening up their economies more to trade, investment, and immigration.
-Moreover, they generally have far better wages for lower-skilled workers as compared to the mean and the top income levels than we do.
+Australia, Canada, and most western European countries have stricter labor regulations and more generous health insurance and pension programs-and have prime-age labor-force participation rates that are comparable to or higher than that of the United States and far better wages for lower-skilled workers.
+Given that in the United States, the share of income accruing to those owning capital, as opposed to performing labor, has risen sharply for more than two decades, and given that corporate profit margins are extremely high, there is plenty of room for the government to redistribute income without significantly damaging employment.

 Another key element is the enforcement of existing regulations.
 The agencies charged with enforcing health, safety, labor, and environmental regulations have been chronically underfunded, and the fines they hand out for violations have been set too low.
 As a result, polluters and wage cheats treat them as just a cost of doing business.
-As the labor economist Anna Stansbury has argued, the deficient enforcement of labor regulations has not only significantly reduced low-wage workers' income and worsened their treatment; it would also interfere with the implementation of a minimum-wage hike since employers would have greater incentives to cheat.
+As the scholar Anna Stansbury has argued, the deficient enforcement of labor regulations has not only significantly reduced low-wage workers' income and worsened their treatment; it would also interfere with the implementation of a minimum-wage hike since employers would have greater incentives to cheat.

-While expanding these programs and their enforcement, the U.S. government should put an end to Trade Adjustment Assistance and other programs designed to help only those workers who have lost their jobs specifically to trade.
-These programs have failed on multiple fronts: there is weak evidence that they have helped a few workers find new jobs faster, but not in ways that are not more generally applicable or depend on job loss being trade related.
-Clearly have not blunted economic anxiety or deaths of despair, they have not succeeded in revitalizing declining industrial towns, and they have not created any lasting political coalitions in Congress for workers or reform.
-Trade Adjustment Assistance, whatever it gets renamed, is a uniquely American program, reflecting the distorted perceptions I have mentioned.

-Most European countries spend 0.5 to 1.0 percent of GDP annually on helping unemployed people find work, that is all workers irrespective of why they lose their jobs; the United States spends a tenth of that amount.
-This is exactly the wrong approach: the U.S. government is stigmatizing trade-related career changes, to no real benefit, while shortchanging all American workers by depriving them of proven programs of retraining, job matching, and support.
+Hand in hand with stronger enforcement of existing regulations and higher penalties, the U.S. government should put an end to Trade Adjustment Assistance and other programs designed to help people who have lost their jobs specifically to trade alone.
+These programs have failed on multiple fronts: there is little evidence that they have helped workers find new jobs faster, they clearly have not blunted the anger about trade, they have not succeeded in revitalizing declining industrial towns, and they have not created any lasting political coalitions in Congress either for workers or for trade.
+As an American Enterprise Institute report noted earlier this year, compared with other developed countries, the United States is "unique in its focus on workers who have lost jobs due to trade, rather than other sources of job loss."
+Most European countries spend 0.5 to 1.0 percent of GDP annually on helping unemployed people find work; the United States spends a tenth of that amount.
+This is exactly the wrong approach: the U.S. government is stigmatizing traderelated career changes, to no real benefit, while shortchanging all American workers by depriving them of proven programs of retraining, job matching, and support.